acend/openshift-operations-training/content/en/docs/03/04_logging.md

 ![Show in Kibana](../kibana-link.png)

-The log store of the logging stack (Elasticsearch) stores the logs in three index categories: Application, Infrastructure and - if enabled - Audit.
+The log store of the logging stack (Elasticsearch) stores the logs in three index categories: Application, Infrastructure and, if enabled, Audit.
 The first time you log in to Kibana, you need to create index patterns for your user:

 * Create the infra index pattern: